jaepass/commercejs-react-functional/README.md

 will be for the single product item and another for the list of product items.

 Start by creating a class component and name it `ProductItem.js` in `src/components`.
 This component will render the individual product card.
 In your render function destructure `product` from your props.
-We will reference this property to access each product's image, name, description, and price via `.media.source`, `.name`, `.description` and `.price` in the return statement.
+You will reference this property to access each product's image, name, description, and price via `.media.source`, `.name`, `.description` and `.price` in the return statement.